erichamion/js-email-address-validator/README.md

   >  single nine-character user name string with the comma being the
   >  fourth character of that string.

-- Review the RFCs to make sure whitespace and control characters are being handled properly.
 - Review RFC 6531 and related documents to handle high-ASCII and non-ASCII characters.
 - Add additional options.
 Future options may include:
   - options for handling (or not handling) internationalized addresses with high-ASCII or non-ASCII characters
   - whether to allow addresses that meet the specification's length requirements but are too long to be used
   - whether to disallow certain things that are legal but discouraged (such as domain literals)
-  - options to disallow addresses that RFC 5322 considers obsolete

 #### Notes for RFC 5321 compatibility